syncrou/dotfiles/README.md

 # Drew Bomhof's dot files
 This is how I build my current environment

-Thanks to [r00k](http://github.com/r00k) for a lot of the vim functions and a large number of the aliaes / ruby snippets
+Thanks to [r00k](http://github.com/r00k) for the vim-script functions and a large number of the aliases / ruby snippets

 ## Installation